awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/5_review_sustainability_kpi_optimization.md

 ### 5.1.
 Applying Hardware Patterns best practices for sustainability in the cloud

-1. As discussed earlier, AWS Graviton3 processors helps you reduce your carbon footprint as it uses up to 60 % less energy for the same performance comparable to EC2 instances.
+1. As mentioned earlier, AWS Graviton3 processors helps you reduce your carbon footprint as it uses up to 60 % less energy for the same performance comparable to EC2 instances.
 With c6g.large instance, CPU utilization appears to be 26%, which means we maximized compute resources.
 ![Section5 cpu_utilization](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section5/cpu_utilization.png)

 2. Optimal compute resources to reduces idle resources and to meet performance requirements to deliver your business outcomes